antrea-io/antrea/docs/antrea-ipam.md

 router should provide the network connectivity for these VLANs.
 Only a single IP pool can be included in the Namespace annotation.
 In the future, annotation of up to two pools for IPv4 and IPv6 respectively will be supported.

+### Flexible IPAM design

+When the `AntreaIPAM` feature gate is enabled, `antrea-controller` will watch IPPool CRs and StatefulSets from `kube-apiserver`.

+#### On IPPool CR create/update event

+`antrea-controller` will update IPPool counters, and periodically clean up stale IP addresses.

+#### On StatefulSet create event

+`antrea-controller` will check the Antrea IPAM annotations on the StatefullSet, and preallocate IPs from the specified IPPool for the StatefullSet Pods

+#### On StatefulSet delete event

+`antrea-controller` will clean up IP allocations for this StatefulSet.

+#### On Pod create

+`antrea-agent` will receive a CNI add request, and it will then check the Antrea IPAM annotations and allocate an IP for the Pod, which can be a pre-allocated IP StatefulSet IP, a user-specified IP, or the next available IP in the specified IPPool.

+#### On Pod delete

+`antrea-agent` will receive a CNI del request and release the IP allocation from the IPPool.
+If the IP is a pre-allocated StatefulSet IP, it will stay in the pre-allocated status thus the Pod will get same IP after recreated.

 ## IPAM for Secondary Network